-- 1 Any person whose right to a trade mark or an indication of source is infringed or threatened may request the court: - a. to prohibit an imminent infringement; - b. to remedy an existing infringement; - c.39 to require the defendant to provide information on the origin and quantity of items in his possession that unlawfully bear the trade mark or the indication of source and to name the recipients and disclose the extent of any distribution to commercial and industrial customers. - 2 Actions brought under the Code of Obligations40 for damages, satisfaction and handing over of profits in accordance with the provisions concerning agency without authority remain reserved. - ^{2bis} An action for performance may be instituted only after the entry of the trade mark in the Register.
-Claims for damages may be made retroactively from the time at which the defendant obtained knowledge of the content of the application for registration.41 - 3 The use of a guarantee or collective mark contrary to the applicable regulations also constitutes an infringement of trade mark rights. - 4 Any person who holds an exclusive licence is entitled to bring a separate action irrespective of the registration of the licence in the Register unless this is expressly excluded in the licence agreement.
-Any licensees may join an infringement action in order to claim for their own damages.42
+- 1 Any person whose right to a trade mark or an indication of source is infringed or threatened may request the court: - a. to prohibit an imminent infringement; - b. to remedy an existing infringement; - c.67 to require the defendant to provide information on the origin and quantity of items in his possession that unlawfully bear the trade mark or the indication of source and to name the recipients and disclose the extent of any distribution to commercial and industrial customers. - 2 Actions brought under the Code of Obligations68 for damages, satisfaction and handing over of profits in accordance with the provisions concerning agency without authority remain reserved. - ^{2bis} An action for performance may be instituted only after the entry of the trade mark in the Register.
+Claims for damages may be made retroactively from the time at which the defendant obtained knowledge of the content of the application for registration.69 - 3 The use of a guarantee or collective mark contrary to the applicable regulations also constitutes an infringement of a trade mark right. - 4 Any person who holds an exclusive licence is entitled to bring a separate action irrespective of the registration of the licence in the Register unless this is expressly excluded in the licence agreement.
+Any licensees may join an infringement action in order to claim for their own damages.70

 Art.
-56 Right to bring action by associations and consumer organisations
+5671 Right to bring action by associations, consumer organisations and authorities

-- 1 Actions under Article 52 and Article 55 paragraph 1 concerning the protection of indications of source may also be brought by: - a. professional and trade associations authorised by their statutes to safeguard the economic interests of their members:

-38 Amended by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551: BBI 2006 1).

-39 Amended by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1).

-40 SR 220

-41 Inserted by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551: BBI 2006 1).

-42 Inserted by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1).

-b. organisations of national or regional importance dedicated by statute to the protection of consumers;
+- 1 The following are also authorised to bring actions for a declaratory judgment (Art.
+52) and actions for performance (Art.
+55 para.
+1) concerning the protection of indications of source: - a. professional and trade associations authorised by their statutes to safeguard the economic interests of their members; - b. organisations of national or regional importance dedicated by their statutes to the protection of consumers; - 67 Amended by Annex No 3 of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBl 2006 1). - 68 SR 220 - 69 Inserted by Annex No 3 of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551: BBI 2006 1). - 70 Inserted by Annex No 3 of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1). - 71 Amended by No I of the FA of 21 June 2013, in force since 1 Jan.
+2017 (AS 2015 3631: BBI 2009 8533).

+c. the IPI, to the extent that designations such as "Switzerland", "Swiss" or other designations or symbols that indicate the geographical territory of the Swiss Confederation within the meaning of Article 48 paragraph 4 are used;

-2 Such associations and organisations are entitled to bring actions under Article 52 with respect to a guarantee or collective mark.
+- d. the canton concerned, to the extent that its name or other designations or symbols referring to its geographical territory are used. - 2 Associations and organisations under paragraph 1 letters a and b are entitled to bring actions under Article 52 with respect to a guarantee mark (Art.
+21 para.
+1) or collective mark (Art.
+22). - 3 The cantons shall designate the competent authority for actions under paragraph 1 letter d